snowflakedb/SnowAlert/docs/getting_started.rst

 The installer is configured by default to use prebuilt packages included with the project.
 If you want to build the packages yourself, then uncomment line 419 in the installer.
 Note that building the packages can take up to ten minutes!

 Once the packages are built, the installer will start using Terraform to create the AWS resources that SnowAlert will need.
 It will create a KMS key and use that to encrypt the password for the private key, as well as the password for the Jira user if provided; those encrypted values will be stored as environmental variables in the Lambdas that require them.
 It will also create an IAM role for SnowAlert, along with a policy that gives the lambdas the ability to invoke the runner functions and use the KMS key for decryption.
 It will also create an S3 bucket used for deploying code to the lambdas, and upload the zipped packages to the S3 bucket.
-The terraform file also has sample event rules for Cloudwatch written, but commented out; if you want to schedule the lambdas to run, please uncomment those lines in the config.tf file and run Terraform again.
+The terraform file also has sample event rules for Cloudwatch written, but commented out; if you want to schedule the lambdas to run, please uncomment those lines in the base-config.tf file and run Terraform again.

 If your Snowflake account requires a whitelisted IP for access, you'll need to configure the lambdas to run from a specific IP and whitelist that IP in your Snowflake configuration; this is beyond the scope of the installer.